a1trl9/clk/alge.md

 # Linear Algebra
 ## Linear Space & Linear Map

+- What is linear (vector) space?
+- What is the basis of linear space?
+    - Dimension and basis.
+- What is the dimension of a linear (vector) space?
+    - When dimension is n, n number of vectors could present all vectors in the space, these vectors construct a basis.
+- What is a change of a basis?
 - What is the definition of linear subspace?
     - closed under addition and scalar multiplication.
     - zero vector?